ETS-ReactNative3/pet_pamper_project/README.md

 ### User Stories
 - As a pet walker, I want someone to join me during my pet-walking time, so that I don't get bored.
+- As a pet walker, I want someone to join me during my pet-walking time, so that I can meet new people.
 - As a pet owner, I want to locate nearby veterinaries, so that I can visit regularly to check up on my pet's health or incase of emergencies.
-- As a pet owner, I want to locate nearby pet shops, so that I can visit regularly get pet's products.
+- As a pet owner, I want to locate nearby pet shops, so that I can visit regularly to buy pet products.

 <br><br>